processone/docs.ejabberd.im/content/admin/guide/index.md

 `search: true|false`

 :   This option specifies whether the search functionality is enabled or
-    not If disabled, the option `host` will be ignored and the Jabber User Directory service will not appear in the Service Discovery item list.
+    not.
+If disabled, the option `host` will be ignored and the Jabber User Directory service will not appear in the Service Discovery item list.
 The default value is `true`.